A message from Alex Kubeyinje (Director, Children's Social Care)

 On this journey, we established our Children at the Heart of Practice framework, built a fit-for-purpose service structure with small teams of six social workers, and streamlined our systems and processes.
 These changes enabled us to recruit the most social workers in London in 2017.

 Whilst we welcome Ofsted’s 2018 finding, we remain committed to maintaining the momentum of our improvement journey, meaning that we continue to drive service improvement to deliver the best outcomes for children in Lambeth.

 Our Next Steps Improvement Plan articulates our “Magnificent 7” improvement priorities which articulate our objectives to ensure that social work with children and families in Lambeth can flourish.

 Lambeth Council provides a broad range of services to over 320,000 residents and hundreds of businesses in the borough – everything from planning to social work and housing to schools.
-Everything we do is guided by our core behaviours, and we look for people who are as committed to these principles as we are:

-In 2018, we moved to our brand new Town Hall and Civic Centre offices, situated in the heart of Brixton and boasting a modern and creative working environment.
+We are based in the newly renovated Town Hall and Civic Centre offices, situated in the heart of Brixton and boasting a modern and creative working environment.